ImperialCollegeLondon/EpiCollectplus/README.md

 #Server Installation

+Update notice: please clone/download the `development`branch as it is the more up to date and maintained

 The following instructions will assume that EpiCollect is being installed in the root directory of a website (e.g. http://plus.epicollect.net).
 Where the instructions will differ if

 To get the server running on your own server you need the following pre-requisites.

-- Apahce 2 with mod_rewrite or IIS with [URLRewrite](http://www.iis.net/downloads/microsoft/url-rewrite)
+- Apache 2 with mod_rewrite or IIS with [URLRewrite](http://www.iis.net/downloads/microsoft/url-rewrite)
 - HTTPS support is strongly recommended
 - PHP 5.3+ with mysqli extension enabled
 - MySQL 5.1+